platformsh/platformsh-docs/docs/src/guides/django/deploy/customize.md

 fi
 ```

-Feel free to include any other environment variables your application depends on in this file that you don't them mind being committed.
+If you have other environment variables your app depends on that aren't sensitive and so can be committed to Git,
+you can include them in the `.environment` file

 {{< guide-buttons next="Deploy Django" >}}